DiarmuidHenry/Restaurant-Booking/README.md

 ### Manual Functional Testing

-Manual testing table for every functionality in the website (lots of work, but most will be repeats of simple commands).
-Table format, use earlier project as template.
+Below are the records for the extensive manual testing of all functionalities of both the website and the database.

 ### Automated Testing

-For this, I used the inbuilt testing module `Unittest`.
-I tested all views in the _Allergens_ app.
+For this, I used the inbuilt testing module `unittest`.
+I tested the `menu_item_list` view in the _Allergens_ app.
+This is the view that controls the filtering of dishes containing certain allergens and whether they are vegan/vegetarian.

-#### MenuItemsList

 In order for an this test to pass, it needed the following:

-- Raise a `TypeError` if any of the inputs are not Boolean.
+- Fail if any of the inputs are not Boolean.
 The input into this function is a series of Boolean values stating whether certain allergens/dietary requirements apply or do not apply.
 If, for example, the function receives a float as one of the inputs, it should raise a `TypeError`.
-- Raise a `TypeError`if any of the inputs are of the type `None`, i.e. there is missing data.
+- Fail if any of the inputs are of the type `None`, i.e. there is missing data.
 In order for the function to be accurate, an input must be received for each of the dietary criteria.
 - If the input for an allergen **a** is `True`, then the return **must not** include any entries from the _MenuItem_ database that have the attribute `a` value set to `True`.
 - If the input for an allergen **b** is `False`, then the return must not exclude any entries from the _MenuItem_ database based on their `b` value.
 For example, if you do **not** a _Peanut_ allergy, then the item's **Peanut** variable value is irrelevant; it must not affect the return.
 - If the input for **Vegetarian** is `True`, then the return **must not** include any entries from the _MenuItem_ database that have the attribute `vegetarian` value `False`.